hyperb1iss/droidmind/docs/quickstart.md

 With the `mcp.json` (or equivalent) configured, your AI assistant should automatically discover and connect to DroidMind when it starts up or when you try to use a DroidMind-related tool.

 - **No Manual Connection URI Needed (Usually)**: Since the IDE launches DroidMind, the connection is typically handled internally.
-You usually don't need to manually input an MCP URI like `sse://localhost:4256/sse` if the IDE is managing the server via `stdio` or a predefined SSE configuration within the `args`.
+You usually don't need to manually input an MCP URI.

 - **Instructions for Common Clients**: